-While most of the fleet is relatively new, there are a few items which may require replacement in the near future.
+While most of the fleet is relatively new, there are a few items, which may require replacement in the near future.
+A Compactor Truck with lifters for the wheelie bins will be procured in 2020/2021 and a Skip Loader truck will be procured thereafter.
 An independent contractor is employed to support the collection of recyclables.